 B. Pursuant to 20 NYCRR 3003.3 (b) (8), a petition shall contain, "for the sole purpose of establishing the timeliness of the petition, a legible copy of the order of the conciliation conferee if issued; if no such order was previously issued, a legible copy of any other statutory notice being protested."
 In this case, no statutory notice was attached.

-C. On August 18, 2022, the Division of Tax Appeals made a written request asking petitioner to supply a statutory notice.
+C. On June 17, 2022, a written request was made to petitioner asking him to supply a statutory notice.
 He failed to do so.
 Where petitioner fails to correct the petition within the time prescribed, the Supervising Administrative Law Judge will issue a notice of intent to dismiss petition (see 20 NYCRR 3000.3 [d]).
 Such notice of intent was issued on January 27, 2023.
 Petitioner failed to respond to the notice of intent.

-As petitioner failed to attach a notice contemplated by Tax Law § 2008, the Division of Tax Appeals lacks jurisdiction of the subject matter of the petition and dismissal is warranted (see 20 NYCRR 3000.3 [d]; 3000.9 [a] [4] [i]; see Matter of Richardson, Tax Appeals Tribunal, November 17, 2022).
+As petitioner failed to attach a statutory notice contemplated by Tax Law § 2008, the Division of Tax Appeals lacks jurisdiction of the subject matter of the petition and dismissal is warranted (see 20 NYCRR 3000.3 [d]; 3000.9 [a] [4] [i]; see Matter of Richardson, Tax Appeals Tribunal, November 17, 2022).

-D. While the petition included a copy of a consolidated statement of tax liabilities, such a statement is insufficient to confer jurisdiction upon the Division of Tax Appeals to consider the merits of the petition (see Matter of Alesi, Tax Appeals Tribunal, June 9, 2022; Matter of Mostovoi, Tax Appeals Tribunal, May 23, 2019).
+D. While the petition included a statement of proposed audit changes, such document does not give rise to hearing rights at the Division of Tax Appeals (see Matter of Etienne, Tax Appeals Tribunal, July 7, 2022).